 If you in-app upgraded the free version of “MailShot” you should not download “MailShot Pro”, as they are considered as different apps on the App Store.

-See this link for more on upgrading a second time http://solubleapps.com/mailshot-support/#TWICE or this one for general upgrading http://solubleapps.com/mailshot-support/#UPGRADE
+See this link for more on upgrading a second time https://solubleapps.com/mailshot-support/#TWICE or this one for general upgrading https://solubleapps.com/mailshot-support/#UPGRADE

 Not at the moment, although this is actually something I am considering for our next update, as this question has come up occasionally (we have already updated 5 or 6 times to add features from user requests).
 The approach I am considering would be for you to copy the long email address from the received email, and paste it into a special box in MailShot, MailShot would then turn this into a list of contacts that you could add quickly to your group.